 The Private School Survey (PSS) is a survey of all U.S. private schools carried out biennially by the Census Bureau under contract to NCES.
 The PSS serves as the sampling frame for private schools.
 While state and district results are based on samples of public schools only, the national results are based on the combined samples of both public and private schools.

-Within each selected school and grade to be assessed, students are chosen at random for each subject area based on grade (4, 8, or 12) to participate in NAEP.
-Every student has the same chance of being chosen--regardless of race/ethnicity, socioeconomic status, disability, status as an English language learner, or any other factors.
+Within each selected school and grade to be assessed, students from the selected grade (4, 8, or 12) are chosen at random to participate in NAEP for up to two subjects.
+Every student has a chance of being chosen--regardless of race/ethnicity, socioeconomic status, disability, status as an English language learner, or any other factors.

 Results are never reported for individual students.
 National results are reported for all assessment subjects.
 Mathematics, reading (and sometimes science and writing) results are also reported at the state level and for participating urban districts.
 Both public and private schools results are reported for the nation, but only public school results are reported at the state level.

 Students in a given assessment session will take a variety of different assessment forms, generally across several subjects.
-Individual students only complete a subset of NAEP items in a single subject area.
+Individual students only complete a subset of NAEP items within each subject area.

 A technique called Balanced Incomplete Block (BIB) spiraling is used in which groups of items are systematically arranged with other groups of items within test forms to assure that the entire content domain for the subject is covered.
 And all items are completed by a representative sample of students, though individual students only complete a fraction of the items.